aubie87/DataWeaver/README.md

 # DataWeaver
 General purpose prototype to manipulate large datasets from one form to another.

-Example input forms (all with their own schemas) might be XML, CSV, other structured data, unstructured data such as letters.
+Example input forms (all with their own schemas) might be XML, CSV, other structured data.
+Unstructured line data in forms such as statements, notices and letters.

 All need to be parsed and mapped to one or more standard output formats.